Share:

 Company liquidation: Procedure and important information

-Liquidation is the process of closing a company when the company has no debts to creditors.
-The liquidation process is initiated by the company's founder.
+Liquidation is the process of closing a company in situations where the business has no outstanding debts to creditors.

-For foreign founders, the statement must be translated by a certified court translator.
+For foreign founders, the statement must be translated by a certified court interpreter.

-After the notarization of the Statement, the founder makes the Decision on Liquidation.
-This decision represents the official start of the liquidation process.
+After the statement is certified, the founder adopts a Decision on Liquidation.
+This decision marks the official start of the liquidation procedure.

 DURATION OF THE LIQUIDATION PROCESS

-Schedule a free consultation today and ensure that your liquidation process goes stress-free!!
+Schedule a free consultation today and ensure that your liquidation process is completed quickly, safely, and stress-free.